 3. Elmer's E887Q Stainable Wood Filler

-We understand that not everyone can afford a prime epoxy wood filler, so our team included a budget-friendly option like Elmer’s E887Q on the list.
+I know that a top-shelf epoxy wood filler might not fit everyone’s budget, which is I added affordable options like this Elmer’s E887Q.
 Since it contains natural wooden fibers, it’s the perfect filler for wooden furniture and other small-scale projects.

 As long as you leave epoxy wood filler applications to cure correctly, we don’t doubt that it’ll yield a durable finish that can hold screw holes well.